turingschool/front-end-curriculum/projects/seven-weeks-of-fonts.md

 ## Project Introduction

 Typography is a critical piece of the web design puzzle.
 At it's most basic, it makes your site easy to read and understand.
-It can also express emotion, add significant depth and richness to layouts, and guide user's assumptions about the site or product.
+It can also express emotion, add significant depth and richness to layouts, and guide users' assumptions about the site or product.

 The choices a designer makes around typography are calculated, precise, and deeply thought through.
-It's important to understand and honor this as you build a site that is either based on comps from a designer or as you design a site yourself.
+It's important to understand and honor this as you build a site whether it be based on comps from a designer or as you design a site yourself.

-To help us gain a better understanding of how we can use typography and fonts as a tool for visual expression, we will be doing a variation of a common [Intro to Typography exercise](http://www.designingwithtype.com/cooper5/5_expressive1.html) to help enforce the concept that type can be used as a visual communication tool which enhances [the meaning and emotion](http://www.designingwithtype.com/cooper5/5_intro.html) of the content beyond simply spelling out words.
+To help us gain a better understanding of how we can use typography and fonts as tools for visual expression, we will be doing a variation of a common [Intro to Typography exercise](http://www.designingwithtype.com/cooper5/5_expressive1.html).
+This project will enforce the concept that type can be used as a visual communication tool which enhances [the meaning and emotion](http://www.designingwithtype.com/cooper5/5_intro.html) of the content beyond simply conveying text.

 ## Project Overview